mikechambers/dispatch/README.md

 ```

 This will print out the URL for each article in the current edition, with one url per line.

+## Known Issues

+On macOS, sometimes the thumbnails for the page will not load, but if you click the article you can still read it.

+On macOS, sometimes the article will not show in Reader view.
+You can enable if with **CMD-SHIFT-R**

+When syncing between macOS and iOS, there will sometimes be duplicate posts on macOS.
+(Safari sync bug?)

 ## Questions, Feature Requests, Feedback